OtherOS

-OtherOS is a feature of early versions of the PlayStation 3 video game console, allowing user installed software, such as Linux or FreeBSD.
-The feature was removed since system firmware update 3.21, released on April 1, 2010.
+OtherOS is a feature of early versions of Sony Computer Entertainment's PlayStation 3 video game console, allowing user-installed software, such as Linux or FreeBSD.
 Software running in the OtherOS environment has access to 6 of the 7 Synergistic Processing Elements.
-Sony implemented a hypervisor restricting access to the RSX.
+Sony implemented a hypervisor that restricts access to the RSX Reality Synthesizer graphics chip.
 IBM provided an introduction to programming parallel applications on the PlayStation 3.

-After OtherOS was removed, a class action lawsuit was filed against Sony on behalf of users, but was dismissed with prejudice in 2011 by a federal judge.
+The feature was controversially removed by Sony since system firmware update 3.21, released on April 1, 2010.
+A class action lawsuit was filed against Sony on behalf of users, but was dismissed with prejudice in 2011 by a federal judge.
 The judge stated: "As a legal matter, ... plaintiffs have failed to allege facts or articulate a theory on which Sony may be held liable."
 However, this decision was overturned in a 2014 appellate court decision finding that plaintiffs had indeed made clear and sufficiently substantial claims.
 Ultimately, in 2016, Sony settled with users who had installed Linux or had purchased a PlayStation 3 based upon the availability of OtherOS.

 The settlement was then rejected in February 2017 by judge Yvonne Gonzalez, citing two problems: the lawyers' high fee percentage, and the users' difficulty in collecting.
 Sony responded in September 2017, offering each member of a single proposed class up to $65.
 This is a change from $55 and $9 payouts for members of two separate classes in the prior proposal.